astronomer/docs/astro/dags-overview.md

 In local Airflow environments, you can use the Airflow UI to check your DAG runs, task logs, and component logs just as you would in any other Airflow environment.

-On Astro, you have access to the **DAGs** page in addition to the Airflow UI.
+In the Astro UI, you have access to the **DAGs** page in addition to the Airflow UI.
 From here, you can manage DAG and task runs for any Deployment in your Workspace.
 See [View logs](view-logs.md) [Manage DAG runs](manage-dags.md) for more information.

+Astronomer recommends using the UI that best fits the need your team.
+If you prefer managing your DAGs from a single place and find the way that the way the Astro page is designed helpful, you don't need to use the Airflow UI.
+If you're a longtime user of Apache Airflow, you might feel more comfortable in the Airflow UI and don't need to use the Astro UI.

+See [View logs](view-logs.md) and [Manage DAG runs](manage-dags.md) for more information.

 ## Airflow alerts